tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - *Question* (akrishnamurthy-stat6250):What is the difference between SCAN and SUBSTR functions?
 - Question (lceballos-stat6250): How can we extract the month and year but not the day?
 - *Question* (sbagdi-stat6250): How are SCAN and SUBSTR different from each other?
+- *Question*(kamirneni-stat6250): What is the maximum number of delimiters that can be used in a SCAN function?